 Fine Craftsmanship with a Long and Glorious Heritage

-We're among the pioneers in barong making in Lumban, Laguna with over sixty years of experience in providing first-class products.
-Our mission is to give you products that will make you feel proud and confident.
-Products that we give a significant amount of time and meticulous attention to develop into something great that will preserve our time-honored tradition of exquisite embroidery and barong making.
-From the town famously known as the Embroidery Capital of the Philippines, we have long been the source of the finest hand-embroidered barongs proudly worn by Filipinos around the world.
+As pioneers in the barong industry hailing from the rural town of Lumban in Laguna, Philippines, we boast seven decades of experience in crafting exceptional barongs.
+Our mission is to deliver products that will make you look better and make you feel better about yourself.
+We take considerable time and meticulous care to develop exceptional pieces that preserve our tradition of elaborate embroidery and skilled barong craftsmanship.
+From the Embroidery Capital of the Philippines, we have long been a trusted source of the finest hand-embroidered barongs proudly worn by Filipinos around the world.